Prompting-based Temporal Domain Generalization: Experiments

-Table~\ref{tab:Drain-compare} summarizes the results in comparison to other state-of-the-art methods.
-The experiments are conducted 10 times for each method on every dataset, with both the mean and the standard deviation reported.
+Table~\ref{tab:Drain-compare} summarizes the classification and regression results in comparison to other state-of-the-art methods.
+The experiments are conducted ten times for each method on every dataset, with both the mean and the standard deviation reported.
 It is observed that our proposed method yields lower errors in all instances except for the 2-Moons dataset.
-Notably, in the 2-Moons dataset, our method significantly outperforms the baselines but falls short when compared to the two recent domain generalization methods DRAIN~\cite{bai2023temporal} and GI~\cite{nasery2021training}.
-This may be attributed to the low dimensionality of the 2-Moons dataset (only 2 dimensions), which leads to less generalizable backbones for prompt-based approaches (as evidenced by the poor performance in ATTEMPT as well).
+This may be due to the low dimensionality of the 2-Moons dataset (only 2 dimensions), which leads to less generalizable backbones for prompt-based approaches (as evidenced by the poor performance in ATTEMPT as well).

-Table ~\ref{tab:crypto} shows the time series forecasting results on Crypto dataset.
-To ensure a fair comparison, DRAIN, ATTEMPT, and our method all adopt the same backbone network Vanilla-Transformer.
-We explored two settings: one with fixed-length input sequences, and the other with variable-length input sequences.
-Our model is notably more accurate under both settings (with a lower RMSE) compared to DRAIN, Vanilla-Transformer, and ATTEMPT.
-Further, our method is significantly more parameter and time efficient than the current state-of-the-art temporal domain generalization method, DRAIN.
-While ATTEMPT, also a prompt-based approach, matches our efficiency in terms of parameters and time, it falls short in performance due to its inability to model temporal drift.
+Table~\ref{tab:crypto} shows the time series forecasting results on the Crypto dataset.
+To ensure a fair comparison, DRAIN, ATTEMPT, and our method all adopt the same Vanilla-Transformer backbone network .
+We explored two settings: one with fixed-length input sequences where the look-back window is 15 steps and the other with variable-length input sequences, where look-back window length varies from 7 to 15.
+Our model is more accurate under both settings (with a lower RMSE) compared to DRAIN, Vanilla-Transformer, and ATTEMPT.
+Furthermore, our method is significantly more parameter and time efficient than the current state-of-the-art temporal domain generalization method, DRAIN.
+While ATTEMPT, also a prompt-based approach, matches our method's efficiency in terms of parameters and time, it falls short in performance due to its inability to model temporal drift.